NytroRST/NetRipper/README.md

 # Changelog

+Version 1.1.6:
+- Support for Chrome 64 (32 bits)

 Version 1.1.5:
-- Support for Chrome 64 (only 64 bits)
+- Support for Chrome 64 (64 bits)

 Version 1.1.4:
 - Support for Chrome 62